 About the author

-Pablo Ortega co-leads the climate prediction activities at the BSC since 2017.
+This article was produced in 2022 by Pablo Ortega.
+Pablo co-leads the climate prediction activities at the BSC since 2017.
 He is interested in the sources of internal climate predictability from seasonal to decadal time scales, with a particular interest on the role of the ocean and the cryosphere.
 In CMUG, he has worked on the exploitation of CCI products for forecast verification, and for improving forecast initialisation.